-In the following the performance of the procedures is studied with respect to the parameter $\texttt{frac}=n/2^{s+2}$ instead of sample size $n$.
-As the number of unique values of triples $(x,y,z)$ equals $2^{s+2}$, thus \texttt{frac} is the average number of observations per cell in the uniform case and roughly corresponds to this index for a general binary discrete distribution.\\ In Figure \ref{fig:significance} the estimated fraction of rejections for the tests based on resampling in case when the null hypothesis is true ($\lambda=1$) is shown when the assumed level of significance equals $0.05$.
+In Figure \ref{fig:significance} the estimated fraction of rejections for the tests based on resampling in case when the null hypothesis is true ($\lambda=1$) is shown when the assumed level of significance equals $0.05$.
 The attained levels of significance for asymptotic test are given separately in Figure \ref{fig:mean}.
-Overall, for all the procedures based on resampling attained level of significance is approximately equal to the assumed one, except for \texttt{exact} tests for small \texttt{frac} values.
-This is due to the increased probability of obtaining empty cells $(x,y,z_1,\ldots,z_s)$ in the sample as \texttt{frac} gets smaller, and because of that such observations are also absent in the resampled samples for Conditional Permutation scheme.
-CR is more robust in this respect as such occurs only when not all values of $(z_1,\ldots,z_s)$ are represented in the sample.
-This results in better performance of {\tt exact} test for CR scheme than for permutations scheme for small values of {\tt frac}: for CR scheme {\tt exact} test controls the level of significance for ${\tt frac}\geq 0.75$, wheres this is true for CP scheme for ${\tt frac }\geq 1.5$.
-Note that as this effect is caused by the empty cells, it does not depend on the number of resampled samples $B$.
+Overall, for all the procedures based on resampling the attained level of significance is approximately equal to the assumed one.
 The \texttt{ df estimation} methods both for CP and CR do not exceed assumed significance level for the considered range of ${\tt frac}\in [0.5,5]$.
-Figure \ref{fig:significance} indicates that distribution of $\widehat{CMI}$ is adequately represented by chi-square distribution with estimated number of degrees of freedom.
+Figure \ref{fig:significance} indicates that distribution of $\widehat{CMI}$ is adequately represented by $\chi^2$ distribution with estimated number of degrees of freedom.
 This will be further analysed below (see discussion of Figures \ref{fig:mean} and \ref{fig:qqplot}).\\ In Figure \ref{fig:mean} in the top row the attained values of significance levels for the asymptotic test are shown.
 That test significantly exceeds the assumed level $\alpha=0.05$.
 The reason for that is shown in the bottom panel of Figure \ref{fig:mean}.
 The red dots represent the mean of $2n\widehat{CMI}$ based on $n=10^5$ samples for each value of \texttt{frac} and the solid line indicates the number of degrees of freedom of the asymptotic distribution of $2n\widehat{CMI}$, which for $s=4$ equals $(\lvert \mathcal{X}\lvert - 1)(\lvert \mathcal{Y}\lvert - 1)\lvert \mathcal{Z}\lvert = 2^4$.
-For all models except \textbf{'XZ to Y'} for small number of observations per cell we underestimate the mean of $2n\widehat{CMI}$ by using asymptotic number of degrees of freedom and in these cases the significance level is exceeded.
+For all the models except \textbf{'XZ to Y'} for small number of observations per cell we underestimate the mean of $2n\widehat{CMI}$ by using the asymptotic number of degrees of freedom and in these cases the significance level is exceeded.
 This effect is apparent even for \texttt{frac} equal to 5.
 On the other hand in the model \textbf{'XZ to Y'} the situation is opposite and in this case the test rarely rejects the null hypothesis.
-This is due to the overestimation of the mean of $2n\widehat{CMI}$ by asymptotic number of degrees of freedom in the case when many empty cells occur, Note that the estimation of the mean based on resampled samples is much more accurate (in Figure \ref{fig:mean} we present the results for Conditional Permutation only; the mean of $B=50$ values of $\widehat{CMI}^*$ is computed $500$ times and then its mean of and the mean $\pm$ standard error of obtained results is marked in blue).
-We also note that the condition $np_{min}\geq 5$ is frequently cited as the condition under which test based on asymptotic chi square distribution can be applied.
-Note however, that in the considered examples and for ${\tt frac}\geq 20$, asymptotic test controls fairly well level of significance, whereas $np_{min}$ can be of order $10^{-11}$ (Table \ref{table_pmin}).
+This is due to the overestimation of the mean of $2n\widehat{CMI}$ by asymptotic number of degrees of freedom in the case when many empty cells occur.
+Note that the estimation of the mean based on resampled samples is much more accurate (in Figure \ref{fig:mean} we present the results for Conditional Permutation only; the mean of $B=50$ values of $\widehat{CMI}^*$ is computed $500$ times and its mean and the mean $\pm$ standard error of obtained results is marked in blue).
+We also note that the condition $np_{min}\geq 5$ is frequently cited as the condition under which test based on asymptotic $\chi^2$ distribution can be applied.
+Note, however, that in the considered examples and for ${\tt frac}\geq 20$, asymptotic test controls fairly well level of significance, whereas $np_{min}$ can be of order $10^{-11}$ (Table \ref{table_pmin}).
 Moreover, for {\tt frac}=20 and $\lambda = 0.5$ the power of asymptotic test is 1.